Skip to content

 The Corporate authority creates a Megacorp that builds branch offices on other empires' planets for passive income.
 Each branch office building generates energy, resources, or special bonuses.
 Megacorps thrive in galaxies with many empires to exploit commercially.
 The Criminal Heritage civic lets you build on anyone, even rivals.

-Best with: Branch Offices (on every empire's planets), Commercial Pacts, Ecumenopolis Stat focus: Energy credits, commercial pact count, branch office buildings
+Best with: Branch Offices (on every empire's planets), Commercial Pacts, Ecumenopolis — see our builds guide for full setup.
+Stat focus: Energy credits, commercial pact count, branch office buildings

 Hive Mind (A-Tier)